gatechdvateam/energy_hub/README.md

 1. You need to download the webapp folder to your local machine and install the requirements by opening the folder in Command Line and Running: `pip install -r requirements.txt`
 2. The data for this app is on Azure Data Lake Gen 2.
 You will need an Azure Account and you will need to create a Data Lake Storage Gen 2, Azure Key Vault, and Azure App Registration. see resources for useful links to get started .
 3. Run the scripts under data_prep for preparing the dataset for modelling and visualization.
-These will uplaod data to ADLS.
+These will upload data to ADLS.
 4. Run the scripts the normalization and forecast scripts to generate the data files.
 Also Convert & Partition the cleaned meter readings files to using pandas.
 Forecast model must be ran for each site one at a time.
 These will upload model results to ADLS.
 6. Head to the **data.py** file inside the web app folder to edit / update the locations of the files based on the structure you plan to have in your Data Lake.
-7. Add Azure Client Secret, Client ID, and Tenant ID to your environemnt Variables.
+7. Add Azure Client Secret, Client ID, and Tenant ID to your environment Variables.
 8. Run the app.